This engine has been tested as part of a series of engines to extensively to evaluate the impact of various motors & electronics modules.

-This engine is a stock configuration showing the performance impact of adding various motors including a stock Athearn blue box rectangular motor.
+This engine is a stock configuration showing the peformance impact of adding various motors including a stock Athearn blue box rectangular motor.

-In this series there were five variations tested.
+In this test series there were five variations tested.
 These configurations are:

-1. Athearn BB Rectangular Open Frame Motor #6
+1. Athearn BB Rectangular Open Frame Motor #1, No electronic module

 This discussion will focus on the performance measurements of the unit.
 The basic test requirements are as follows:

 1.)
 Powered with DC voltage with no external pulse wave modulation

 2.)
 Running on a level surface (measured and adjusted as required weekly).